AleksanKo/METH4DH_BS/README.md

 [![DOI](https://zenodo.org/badge/220471862.svg)](https://zenodo.org/badge/latestdoi/220471862)

-In my exploratory research I decided to investigate how Topic Modelling approach can be applied to the even extraction task.
+In my exploratory research I decided to investigate how Topic Modelling approach can be applied to the event categorization task.
+My idea was that some topics can be identified with the help of the keywords - namely verbs and nouns that together form a group (_toimia_ (to work) and noun that corresponds to some job, e.g. _lääkäri_ (doctor))

 _Analysis_

-The topics and the words identifying them were analyzed and the conclusions about whether or not the topics correspond to some events were made.
+Topics and words identifying them were analyzed and the conclusions about whether or not topics correspond to some events were made.

 _Data_